ten-protocol/sample-applications/number-guessing-game/README.md

 * NPX (Node Package Execution, used as a runtime for Hardhat tasks)
 * Hardhat (a complete Ethereum compiler and test deployment environment)
 * Remix IDE (a browser-based contract deployment and low-level interaction tool)
-* Svelte (a lightweight Javascript app runtime environment)
 * Ethers.js (a Web3 Javascript library)
-* Svelte Ethers Store (a convenience library which makes interaction with Ethers simpler when using Svelte)
+* Vite (a packaging library, handy for compiling Typescript)
 * Metamask (a popular wallet for crypto tokens and smart contract interaction)
 * Obscuro Testnet (an open, permissionless test network for Obscuro)
+* Obscuro Wallet Extension (a proxy for an Obscuro node, which handles encryption for all data between the wallet and the network)

 ## Environment Setup
 The following steps are required: